What Folks Are Saying About Celtic Routes

 Being a music lover and a musician with a unique guitar style, he decided to join the Lethbridge Folk Club shortly after arriving in Lethbridge.
 While attending the Lethbridge Folk Club open stages and concerts, and listening to Celtic Routes, he developed a new music interest – Celtic music.
 He met with and jammed with a few members of Celtic Routes to gain a better understanding of Celtic music and the stories behind the songs.
 In no time, his interest in Celtic music kept growing and it wasn’t long before he became a member of Celtic Routes.

-Alec Chisolm
+Alec Chisholm

 Alec has played the bagpipes since he was 9 years old and now he’s helping aspiring bagpipers become confident on the practice chanter and transition to the pipes!
 Receiving professional bagpiper instruction, Alec won many medals competing in solo piping (Grade 3) in highland games across Canada.
 He also learned many other instruments including trumpet, Irish whistles, the bodhran, banjo and a bit of mandolin.